PyCubed-Mini/flight_software/docs/source/overview.rst

    - `graphviz <http://www.graphviz.org/>`_

 Numpy is used for running the emulated sattelite and is therefore not required for building.
-ImagMagick and graphviz are used to create a state machine diagram along with your built files.
+ImageMagick and graphviz are used to create a state machine diagram along with your built files.

 Building
 ------------